-LESSON OBJECTIVES Teaching and learning ideas and activities LEARNING OUTCOMES What did Jesus What did Jesus teach about God in a story?
+LESSON OBJECTIVES Teaching and learning ideas and activities LEARNING OUTCOMES What did Jesus teach about God in a story?
 Pupils will learn: A story that Jesus told; Meanings behind the parable of The Lost Sheep Ask pupils if they know of any storytellers and if they have ever been a storyteller themselves.
 Explain that Jesus was a storyteller and that the stories he told are written down in the Bible.
 Look together at an image of The Lost Sheep (eg 'The Good Shepherd' from Vie de Jesus Mafa).
 If you have already taught this story in unit 1.1 Who is a Christian? choose a different story or use the story of the lost coin as an alternative.
 Ask pupils to describe what they can see then focus on the colours in parts of the painting.
 Do they think the painting has a happy, sad or another mood?
 Does this lead them to expect a happy/ sad/ funny/ scary etc story?
 Pupils should speculate on who they think the man might be.
 Ask pupils to explain the job of a shepherd.
 What do they think a shepherd must do if a sheep is in danger?
 If helpful, discuss whether any pupils have a pet, how they look after the pet and what they do if the pet is sick or in danger.
 Draw parallels between shepherds looking after sheep and how we look after pets.
 Explain that the image pupils have been looking at is a picture of a story that Jesus told - The Lost Sheep.
 Tell the parable in an interactive way eg using godly play or a storybag with 'I Wonder' questions.
 Children could answer these questions or ask some wonder questions of their own.
-Focus on the feelings that the shepherd must have throughout the story through drama (eg hotseatting) or working as a class or small groups to create an emotions chart.
+Focus on the feelings that the shepherd must have throughout the story thorugh drama (eg hotseatting) or working as a class or small groups to create an emotions chart.
 Focus on the actions of the shepherd.
 How is he a good shepherd?
 How does he try to care for every single sheep?
 What might this teach Christians about God?
 Is God a bit like a shepherd?
 In what ways?
-Remind pupils that The Lost Sheep is one of many stories that Jesus told.
-It is a special type of a story that he used to tell called a 'parable'.
-Explain that parables are stories that Jesus told to help people learn something or understand ideas.
-Parables might be harder to understand than some These activities will help pupils to work towards achieving the following expected outcomes: Emerging: Talk about a story that is used in religion (A2).
+Remind pupils that The Lost Sheep is one of many stories that Jesus told to help people learn something or understand ideas.
+Parables might be harder to understand than some other stories as they have hidden meanings.
+They might seem to be saying one thing, but they are really teaching about some These activities will help pupils to work towards achieving the following expected outcomes: Emerging: Talk about a story that is used in religion (A2).
 Expected: Re-tell The Lost Sheep; suggest the meaning(s) of this story (A2).
 Ask and suggest answers to questions arising from The Lost Sheep (C1).
 Exceeding: Suggest their own ideas about The Lost Sheep and give reasons for its significance (C1).